geodezyx.utils package

 geodezyx.utils.shell_like.grep(file_in, search_string, only_first_occur=False, invert=False, regex=False, line_number=False, col=(None, None), force_list_output=False)

-if nothing is found returns a empty string : “” (and NOT a singleton list with an empty string inside)
+Returns an empty string if nothing is found, not a singleton list with an empty string inside.

 geodezyx.utils.shell_like.grep_boolean(file_in, search_string)